-He’s such a witty, logical guy it’s kinda hard not to learn something from him, which is why this anime is educational at all.
+He’s such a witty, logical guy it’s kinda hard not to learn something from him, which is why this anime is

 By the end of the series, each prince is educated formally, and they go through tons of personal development to overcome their individual flaws.
 And that turns into life lessons along the way that you learn from.

 Like learning how to communicate with people, without being intimidating (especially if you’re tall).

 Or learning how to tame your ego so you can become more confident as a person.